nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/Apache2/mod_evasive/installation.md

 <h1>Forbidden</h1>
 <p>You don't have permission to access / on this server.</p>
 ```
-- if you have an other securing methost "POST" "GET" "HTTP" "HTTPS" "REQUESTS" ;)
+- if you have another securing method "POST" "GET" "HTTP" "HTTPS" "REQUESTS" ;)

 ```xml
 HTTP/1.1 400 Bad Request